mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

 **for researchers**

+MOVE TO A CONCLUSION / CONTRIBUTION
-The data from the last chapter contributes a series of grounded pedagogical instances via examples that map a concrete pedagogical process to theoretical observations.
-Eriksson et al. note the utility of GDP concepts in several dimensions: as a lingua franca between researchers and participants; to aid the framing of analysis; and to inspire participants.
-However, given that the focus of this analysis addresses the utility for the researcher rather than that of participants, this research significantly advances these contributions.
+Given that the focus of this analysis addresses the utility for the researcher rather than that of participants, this research significantly advances these contributions.

-**for participants**

-Addressing utility for participants, in computing education, design pattern-based approaches have benefits in making complex problems more modular and concrete [@muller_almost_2004-1; @waite_teaching_2021].

-The strongly coupled link (present in this design) between  description, and implementation, articulated as a problem-solution structure that is present in conventional conceptions of design patterns.

-This coupling bears examination in relation to the positioning of GDPs as a leading activity, as illustrated by my decision to treat the implementation of each GDP as an activity system in itself.
-While the previous chapter explored the use of GDPs in various facets, this section turns to their utility for learners in this abstract/concrete domain.

-Firstly, GDPs are particularly helpful in participant goal formation, as explored in Chapter 6 in the sections on ideation and prioritisation.
-Secondly, the close coupling in patterns strongly supports the navigation between different project stages (explored in this chapter as LOA) via careful structuring of resources and documentation.
-Thirdly, GDPs help with the division of labour between collaborators, which is relevant here.
-For example, when tackling more abstract processes, concepts, and terminology.
-These roles are often taken on by a more competent partner.
-Thus, participant perspectives shift between the wider goal of making an engaging game for a real or imagined audience and a narrower goal of implementing a game design pattern and the technical actions and operations needed to complete it.
+In the framing of CHAT, the implementation of GDPS can be treated as a distinct activity systems (see Fig in last chapter)

 <!-- Reflections in progression of design in P4 showed my reluctance to lead with or explicitly teach abstract concepts with CT.
 Further discussion on the dilemma of how explicit teaching of computational concepts should be in taken up in the following section addressing the perspective for designers / teachers. -->
 <!-- #### Turning to the utility for designers, reearcher and facilitators,  -->